61% of Brits

 Diabetes UK tracker app

-The Diabetes UK charity's tracker app "is designed to be quick and simple to use, taking the daily chore out of logging levels such as blood glucose, carbohydrates and calories".
+charity's tracker app "is designed to be quick and simple to use, taking the daily chore out of logging levels such as blood glucose, carbohydrates and calories".
 The information you provide over time is then translated into charts and graphs so you can keep an eye on your blood glucose, insulin, carbohydrate, calorie, weight and ketone measurements.
-The Diabetes UK Tracker App is a free app for people with iOS and Android devices.
+The Diabetes UK Tracker App is a free app for people with iOS

+devices.
 If you've got a smartphone, it is well worth looking out for apps that are relevant to your condition or your lifestyle.
 We need to embrace things that make life easier so that we can expend our energy on things that are more productive and fun!
 Do you use any smartphone apps?
 Let us know on Twitter or Facebook!